 We are not an insurance broker.
 We do not sell policies and we do not collect commissions.
 We help firms operate the controls underwriters score and produce the evidence the application asks for.

-The control set that moves the most premium in 2026 — 24/7 MDR, identity threat detection, MFA enforcement, and workforce training — lines up with our Foundation and Protected tiers.
+The control set that appears most often on 2026 applications — 24/7 MDR, identity threat detection, MFA enforcement, and workforce training — lines up with our Foundation and Protected tiers.
 Foundation covers endpoint and MDR.
-Protected adds ITDR and SAT, addressing the four heaviest premium-moving controls on most questionnaires.
+Protected adds ITDR and SAT, addressing the core control categories on many questionnaires.
 The accounting industry page lays out the mapping.

 For firms renewing in the next 90 days, the two-week Cyber Insurance Readiness sprint maps each questionnaire control to evidence the carrier will accept, identifies gaps most likely to block underwriting, and produces a clean evidence package.
 The Obsidian Ridge Briefing walks through how the program fits together.